 - Barrel roll - an aerobatic maneuver that involves the airplane following the twist of a large imaginary corkscrew (horizontal) through the air.

 - BEC - Battery Eliminating Circuit.
 A common feature of ESCs, whereby the ESC supplies a regulated 5V to the radio control gear (receiver and servos) from the flight battery pack.
 BECs can be of the linear variety (constant current flow) or the switching variety, whereby they turn the power on and off thousands of times per second.

 - Bind-N-Fly (BNF) - a trademark name for a range of Horizon Hobby distributed aircraft whereby the model is sold in RTF form but lacks the transmitter.
 A DSM2/DSMX compatible receiver is included though so you just, er, bind and fly.
 More details here.

 - Binding - a 2.4GHz receiver needs to be 'bound' to the transmitter before it can receive signals from it.
 The process involves the Rx identifying a unique code being emitted from the Tx, and then the two components lock together on an available frequency.
 The process usually only takes a few seconds.

 - Brushless motor - type of electric motor commonly used in rc electric aircraft.
 Brushless motors are much more powerful than traditional brushed motors, and have become the norm.
 They can be inrunner or outrunner motors.

-- Buddy Box - one of the best training aids, where the student's transmitter is attached via cable to the instructor's.
+- Buddy Box - one of the best training aids, where the student's transmitter is attached via cable (or wirelessly) to the instructor's.
 The student has complete control over the airplane, but at the flick of a switch the instructor can take control if the student gets into difficulties.
 Or just to be mean, funny or annoying.

 - Bulkhead - the foremost former of your airplane, on to which the engine is mounted.
 Also called a firewall.